 We have made significant advances in medical care worldwide in recent decades.
 People are living longer lives than ever before.
-However, epidemiologic trends in acute infectious diseases have shifted to noncommunicable diseases (NCDs) (Peng et al.2019).
+However, epidemiologic trends in acute infectious diseases have shifted to noncommunicable diseases (NCDs) [1].
 According to World Health Organization data, the most common NCDs are cardiovascular disease, cancer, respiratory disorders, and diabetes.
 Furthermore, chronic kidney disease (CKD) is a frequent condition.
-It is quickly rising in prevalence and incidence, and is a diverse range of disorders caused by a variety of risk factors and concomitant conditions (Xie et al. 2018).
+It is quickly rising in prevalence and incidence, and is a diverse range of disorders caused by a variety of risk factors and concomitant conditions [2].
 Although CKD patients share a common pathophysiology involved in renal disease progression, the course and speed of CKD progression, as well as related consequences, vary depending on the underlying reasons.
 As a result, in the KDIGO (kidney disease: Improving global outcomes) guidelines, the origin of CKD is regarded as one of the significant determinants of outcome, along with other variables such as the glomerular filtration rate category, the albuminuria category, and other concomitant disorders.
-Nearly 850 million people are thought to have renal disease and globally, the prevalence of CKD is almost 11%, accounting for nearly 2.4 million deaths (Piccoli et al. 2018 and Wang & Zhang et al.2024).
+Nearly 850 million people are thought to have renal disease and globally, the prevalence of CKD is almost 11%, accounting for nearly 2.4 million deaths [3-4].

 In Asia, the mortality rate of infection linked with acute kidney injury (AKI) was 52%, according to statistics obtained from the International Society of Nephrology as part of its 0 by 25 effort.
 Additionally, 7% to 16% of patients developed chronic renal failure, and 11% to 19% had reduced kidney function despite being cured of the infection.
 Infections contribute to the development and progression of CKD yet go unnoticed, complicating the course of patients who already have CKD.
-They are more severe, are discovered later, and are more difficult to manage; they raise the expense of CKD care; and they contribute to mortality and morbidity (Macedo et al., 2019).
+They are more severe, are discovered later, and are more difficult to manage; they raise the expense of CKD care; and they contribute to mortality and morbidity [5].

 The World Health Assembly advocated the Global Action Plan for the Prevention and Control of Non-Communicable Diseases 2013-2020.
 One of its targets is to reduce premature mortality from chronic diseases by 25% in 2025.
 These actions have the potential to make a significant impact on the burden of chronic kidney disease (CKD).
 Unfortunately, the chronic kidney disease (CKD) problem remains underestimated on the entire continent due to a lack of epidemiological information from different countries.
 So, we can hypothesize that chronic kidney diseases are related to lifestyle risk factors like smoking, extra salt intake, uncontrolled diabetes, uncontrolled hypertension Obesity, imbalance diet & improper nutrition.
+Therefore, the primary focus of the research was on the prevalence of chronic kidney disease (CKD) and associated risk factors among patients in different Dhaka City hospitals.
+The particular objectives were to assess the social demographic characteristics of participants from different hospitals, including age, marital status, education level, family history, monthly income, etc. and assess individuals with chronic kidney disease (CKD) for behavioral risk factors, diabetes mellitus (DM), and hypertension (HTN).